 Digital Graphics Lab

-The Digital Lab holds a digital classroom which offers network/server/software connectivity for Architecture students with their own School-mandated laptop computers for use during digital graphics classes.
+The Digital Lab holds a digital classroom that offers network/server/software connectivity for Architecture students with their own School-mandated laptop computers for use during digital graphics classes.
 This space also includes a print suite with several computer terminals, and scanning, printing and plotting equipment.

 A small photographic studio with studio lights, backdrops and camera equipment is available to Architecture students for photographing their work for portfolio and archiving.